 When you choose to receive services, supplies, or care from a provider that does not contract with Blue Cross and Blue Shield of Texas (a non-contracting provider), you receive out-of-network benefits (the lower level of benefits).
-Benefits for covered services will be reimbursed based on the Blue Cross and Blue Shield of Texas non-contracting allowable amount, which in most cases is less than the allowable amount applicable for Blue Cross and Blue Shield of Texas non-contracting provider is not required to accept the Blue Cross and Blue Shield of Texas non-contracting allowable amount applicable for the difference between the Blue Cross and Blue Shield of Texas non-contracting allowable amount and the non-contracting provider's billed charges.
+Benefits for covered services will be reimbursed based on the Blue Cross and Blue Shield of Texas non-contracting allowable amount, which in most cases is less than the allowable amount applicable for Blue Cross and Blue Shield of Texas contracted providers.
+The non-contracted provider is not required to accept the Blue Cross and Blue Shield of Texas non-contracting allowable amount as payment in full and may balance bill you for the difference between the Blue Cross and Blue Shield of Texas non-contracting allowable amount and the non-contracting provider's billed charges.
 You will be responsible for this balance bill amount, which may be considerable.
 You will also be responsible for charges for services, supplies and procedures limited or not covered under your TAMUS medical plan and any applicable deductibles, coinsurance amounts, and copayment amounts.